Backupchan/server/README.md

 1. Enable it in your config
 1. Run `passwd.py` and enter the password you'd like to use
 1. that's it

+See `API.md` for details on creating and managing an API key.